Dyed Spaghetti Sensory Bin

 Once your desired color is achieved, drain each color individually and toss with the tiniest bit of oil to keep the strands from sticking together.
 If you’re really into sensory play, you can also add some essential oils to each color for a wonderful fragrance.
 My kids love DoTerra’s Orange Bliss the best.

 I placed this tub on my back patio, but the pasta stuck to the patio once it dried, so next time I’ll lay out a shower curtain for easier cleanup.
-Either way, hand the bin over to your child or students and allow for the sensory exploration to begin!
+Either way, hand the dyed spaghetti sensory bin over to your child or students and allow for the sensory exploration to begin!
 I promise they will adore this activity!

-I am Sarah, an educator turned stay-at-home mama of five!
-I am the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
-I’ve taught range of levels, including preschool and college, and a little bit of just about everything in between.
-Right now, my focus is teaching my children and running a preschool from my home.
-Credentials include: Bachelors in Art, Masters in Curriculum and Instruction
+I’m Sarah, an educator turned stay-at-home-mama of five!
+I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
+I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
+Right now my focus is teaching my children and running a preschool from my home.
+Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.